Fostering Corporate Connections Through Floral Gifts

 Client Relations Director

 Started in business consulting before realizing that successful partnerships often depend on thoughtful gestures that most companies get completely wrong.
-Mira specializes in timing, cultural considerations, and the subtle art of business relationship building through meaningful gifts.
+Jordan specializes in timing, cultural considerations, and the subtle art of business relationship building through meaningful gifts.